savantadarsh/Exports-PowerBI/README.md

 - Delivery Mode split: Air, Land, Sea (35%), Land (30%), Air (25%), Sea (10%).

 **Business Implications**:
-- Heavy reliance on bulk buyers opens an opportunity for customised pricing and loyalty incentives.
-- High usage of air freight (25%) impacts margins; shifting more volume to sea could improve cost efficiency.
+- Bulk sales profitability may require pricing adjustments to increase revenue from high-volume customers.
+- Reducing air shipment reliance aligns with sustainability goals but requires monitoring for potential delivery delays or customer complaints.
+- Cost savings from logistics changes should be reinvested in optimising supply chain efficiency.

 **How the Dashboard Helps**:
-- The business category pie chart clarifies where profit optimisation strategies should focus.
+- _The business category pie chart clarifies where profit optimisation strategies should focus._
-- Delivery Mode visual guides shipping and sustainability decisions.
+- _Delivery Mode visual guides shipping and sustainability decisions._

-ToolTip
-Revenue by Delivery Mode
+ℹ️**ToolTip: Revenue by Delivery Mode**

 🚚 Cost-Efficiency Insights: Allows evaluation of how logistics methods align with revenue, identifying opportunities to shift toward more cost-effective delivery modes.

-🌍 Sustainability-Linked Profitability: Supports financial modeling of eco-friendly logistics shifts, ensuring cost savings do not compromise high-value delivery routes.
-Air, Land, Sea (mixed): 35%

-Air only: 30%

-Land: 25%

-Sea: 10%

-Insight:
-➤ 65% of revenue flows through air (alone or mixed), indicating high delivery costs tied to speed.
-➤ Financial opportunity lies in gradually shifting 10–15% to land/sea to optimize cost without compromising service.
+**ToolTip Insights**
+- Customers prefer flexible or fast shipping solutions, with multi-mode logistics being the most effective in driving revenue.
+- Retail partners are the most lucrative, followed closely by bulk buyers.

+**Investment Suggestion**
+- Prioritise flexible logistics infrastructure—particularly Air and hybrid models—to meet revenue-driving customer preferences.
+- Invest more in retail channel strategies, which show higher spending and responsiveness to delivery efficiency.

 ![OverView](assets/Delivery.gif)